The logic is pretty straightforward: If you want to develop a successful sales team, you’ll need to use sales training techniques that actually work.

 Reinforcement is one of the key sales training techniques.
 Without it, the rest of your efforts will have minimal impact.

 Your teammates have jobs to do, and your role in teaching them is to help them, and your entire business, better support your customers.

 Your training should be as brief and targeted as possible.
 To deliver this, Bigtincan offers weekly training sessions via web conference that are one hour max.

-After the training is delivered, videos and other supporting content are, where possible, chunked into smaller pieces of microlearning lessons.
-We know teams are busy, so these are no more than 5 minutes long with five or six questions, tops.
+After the training is delivered, videos and other supporting content are chunked into smaller pieces of microlearning lessons.
+We know teams are busy, so these are no more than five minutes long.

 Of course, if people cannot remember the information, or need to find the details, it’s all there — searchable and easy to find.
 But the expectation is that the live sessions, combined with regular reinforcement, reduces the need to spend time hunting for information.